mararn1618/sevdesk/readme.md

 * sevdesk.Contact -> handles contacts within sevdesk
 * sevdesk.Expense -> handles expenses within sevdesk

+Every class exposes static functions to **retrieve information from sevdesk**.
+Every instance of an class exposes a .save(myAccountInstanceHere) function to **store information back to sevdesk**.

 ```typescript
 import * as sevdesk from '@mojoio/sevdesk';